Recent statements in this category are shown below:

 -

-Summary: We will not investigate Mrs X’s complaint about the Council’s management of a tree.
-This is because there is not enough evidence of fault.
+Summary: We will not investigate this complaint about the Council’s rejection of Miss B’s compensation claim after her car was damaged by a tree.
+This is because it is reasonable for Miss B to pursue her claim at court.

 -